beanbeanjuice/cafeBot/.github/ISSUE_TEMPLATE/improvement-request.md

 ---

 ## Improvement Description

-A clear and concise description of what you want to happen.
-Diagrams and drawings are welcome.
+[//]: # (A clear and concise description of what you want to happen.
+Diagrams and drawings are welcome.)

----

-## Additional Context
-Add any other context or screenshots about the improvement request here.

 ---